eXpandFramework/Reactive.XAF/src/Modules/ModelViewInheritance/Readme.md

 [#471](https://github.com/eXpandFramework/eXpand/issues/471).
 Adds the `DeepMerge` attribute which if enable the module will recourse and merge the source view differences.

 ### Tests
-The module is tested on Azure for each build with these [tests](https://github.com/eXpandFramework/Packages/tree/master/src/Tests/ModelViewInheritance)
+The module is tested on Azure for each build with these [tests](https://github.com/eXpandFramework/Packages/tree/master/src/Tests/Xpand.XAF.s.ModelViewInheritance.ModelViewInheritance).
+All Tests run as per our [Compatibility Matrix](https://github.com/eXpandFramework/DevExpress.XAF#compatibility-matrix)
 ### Examples
 Bellow are a few examples of how we use the module in `eXpandFramework`.